-which ensures that any local operator commuting with all stabilizers is itself a stabilizer.
+The topological order condition is satisfied when $f(x,y)$ and $g(x,y)$ are coprime, which ensures that any local operator commuting with all stabilizers is itself a stabilizer~\cite{eberhardt2024logical}.
 Moreover, the maximal number of logical qubits on a torus equals the number of anyon generators in the underlying topological order~\cite{Witten1989Jones, Wen1995Topological, watanabe2023ground, liang2025generalized, zhang2025programmableanyon}.
 It can be computed as the codimension of the ideal generated by $f$ and $g$:

 which is determined by the area of the corresponding Newton polytope~\cite{chen2025anyon}.
-For a torus with twisted boundary conditions specified by $\vec{a}_1 = (0, \alpha)$ and $\vec{a}_2 = (\beta,\gamma)$, the logical dimension of the stabilizer code is given by~\cite{liang2025generalized}
+For a torus with twisted periodic boundary conditions specified by $\vec{a}_1 = (0, \alpha)$ and $\vec{a}_2 = (\beta,\gamma)$, the logical dimension is given by~\cite{liang2025generalized}

 \prlsection{Search for self-dual bivariate bicycle codes} In what follows, we focus on self-dual bivariate bicycle codes satisfying $\overline{f}=g$, as illustrated in Fig.~\ref{fig: self-dual BB code}.
 On the lattice, this condition enforces inversion symmetry of each stabilizer about the center of the plaquette, ensuring that the $X$- and $Z$-stabilizers commute.
 For example, the standard color code on the honeycomb lattice corresponds to $f=1+x+y$, representing the product of Pauli $X$ or $Z$ operators on the six vertices of a hexagonal plaquette.